 What is a living trust?

 A living trust is a revocable legal document that allows individuals to place their assets into a trust during their lifetime.
-The assets then transfer to designated beneficiaries upon the individual’s death.
+The assets are then transferred to designated beneficiaries upon the individual’s death.
 Important benefits include the ability to bypass probate, maintain privacy, offer flexibility, provide continuity, and save time and money.

 When should you engage an attorney for living trusts?